Triweb/triweb/README.md

 # triweb

-The official **triweb.js** library and its documentation - a part of the [triweb platform](https://triweb.com).
+The official **triweb.js** library and developer documentation for the [triweb platform](https://triweb.com).

 It may be used by Triweb App (TWA) developers to enhance the functionality of their apps :muscle:

 ## Status

-Triweb has just launched, and the `triweb.js` library is in early beta phase.
+Triweb has just launched and the `triweb.js` library is in early beta phase.

-It works, and you can use it in your TWAs, but it should be considered unstable - we are likely to introduce breaking changes (and awesome new features) in the near future, so stay tuned for the updates and the first stable release!
+The described API works, and you can use it in your TWAs, but it should be considered unstable - we are likely to introduce breaking changes (and awesome new features) in the near future, so stay tuned for the updates and the first stable release!